JetBrains/teamcity-documentation/topics/glossary.md

 ## S

 Snapshot dependency
 : A dependency between build configurations that allows assigning multiple builds to the same source revision (commit) so the same project files are used on all the building stages.

 Super-user
 : The super-user login allows accessing the server UI with the System Administrator permissions.
 It is useful when the administrator forgot the credentials or needs to fix authentication-related settings.
 The login is performed using an authentication token that can be found in the server logs.

 ## T

-TeamCity data directory
+TeamCity Data Directory
 : The directory on the file system used by the TeamCity server to store configuration, build results, and current operation files.
 This directory is the primary storage for all the configuration settings and holds the data critical to the TeamCity installation.

-TeamCity home directory
+TeamCity Home Directory
 : The directory where the TeamCity server application files and libraries were unpacked during the TeamCity installation.

 ## U